 What Photojournalist Peter Turnley Taught Me About Street Photography

-Unfortunately, some of the larger travel companies market their standard tours to photo enthusiasts by inserting “photography” in the title and adding a big name photographer to the mix — without modifying the itinerary.
+Unfortunately, some larger travel companies market their standard tours to photo enthusiasts by inserting “photography” in the title and adding a big-name photographer to the mix — without modifying the itinerary.

 What should you expect?
 Worthwhile organizations craft their itineraries with the following in mind: the photogenic qualities of the locations, the time of day you’ll be shooting in relation to those destinations, and the customs and habits of the locals.

-I’ve had the best luck with boutique companies that are owned and led by the lead photographer because they design their trips according to what they would need.
+I’ve had the best luck with boutique companies owned and led by the lead photographer because they design their trips according to what they would need if on assignment.

 One of the many great things about photography tours is that you don’t have to worry about wasting time scouting locations.

 Ideally, your leader has been there before and knows what looks best at certain times of the day.
 They know where the hidden gems are in addition to the tourist hot spots.
-They know the area it like you know you’re own neighborhood, meaning you’re bound to have more successful pics than not.
+They know the area like you know your own neighborhood, meaning you’re bound to capture more successful pics than not.

 I won’t go as far as to say that joining a photographer who hasn’t been to your destination is a guaranteed bust, but I prefer that they’ve spent time in the destination.

-Discuss with the tour’s representative what you’re hoping to get out of the experience and ask if the photographer on board is the right person to help you meet your goals.
+If you want in-depth instruction, tell the tour representative what you’re hoping to get out of the experience and ask if the photographer on board is the right person to meet your needs.
+Some tours are just about hanging out with a Nat Geo icon, while others are designed to be more hands-on, get you out of bed for sunrise, kind of trips.

-I often choose trips where the owner is also the lead photographer.
-That way I can speak to them directly to make sure I’ll get what I need and I can get a sense of their personality and whether we’ll be a good fit.
+I prefer photographic trips where the owner is also the lead photographer.
+That way, I can speak to them directly to make sure I’ll get what I need, and I can get a sense of their personality and whether we’ll be a good fit.

 Imagine visiting an exotic village in Southeast Asia.
-The lighting is ideal, the locals are friendly, and everywhere you look you see a photo waiting to be taken.
-If your tour is inflexible with its schedule, you may lose this special moment in lieu of a lunch reservation.
-Some tours are stricter than others; it’s worth learning about their approach before you jump on a plane.
+The lighting is ideal, and everywhere you turn, a photo is waiting to be taken.
+If your tour doesn’t have a flexible schedule, you may have to leave to make a lunch reservation.
+Some tours are stricter than others; it’s worth finding out before you hop on a plane.

 The Moral of This Story

 Ask a lot of questions.
-What you’ll learn could save you a lot of money, time and effort.
-You are the client and you have a right to know what you’re getting into.
-The best companies will welcome your inquiries and do all they can to give you answers and peace of mind.
+What you’ll learn could save you a lot of money, time, and effort.
+You are the client; you have a right to know what you’re getting into.
+The best companies will welcome your inquiries and do all they can to give you answers in addition to peace of mind.

 Pin to Share